Do I require Planning Permission for a Garden building?

 **Designated land includes national parks and the Broads, Areas of Outstanding Natural Beauty, World Heritage Sites and conservation areas.

+Generally, most outbuildings are classified as permitted development but there are always exceptions to this development rule.
 If your property or proposed garden buildings or garden offices do not meet all of the above limits and conditions, you WILL need to apply for planning permission.
 If this is the case, our team will be happy to assist you with making any applications required.
+We can also assist with guidance on building regulations.

-If you would like to view our range of garden buildings, including our exquisite garden offices then please click here.
+If you would like to build a garden room or any other kind of garden building and need inspiration, why not view our range of garden buildings, including our exquisite garden offices here.